 Training and support for Supported Lodgings Providers

 We recognise that training and support must be made available to Supported Lodgings Providers if they are to fulfil their role.
 Whilst preparing to be a Supported Lodgings Provider you will be required to complete the mandatory training element of the Assessment Process.
 This will cover areas such as young people’s issues, confidentiality and working in partnership, as well as provide information on the legal aspects of becoming a Supported Lodgings Provider.

 Being a Supported Lodgings Provider may be frustrating and challenging at times.
 While you may have the support of family and friends, it is important to have access to professional support, too.
-The Accommodation Officer (AO) is responsible for supporting Supported Lodgings Providers and will be able to help you to identify and address your support and training needs.
-You will meet with the Accommodation Officer on a monthly basis when you have a young person lodging with you.
+The Social Worker - Supported Lodgings is responsible for supporting Supported Lodgings Providers and will be able to help you to identify and address your support and training needs.
+You will meet with the Social Worker - Supported Lodgings on a monthly basis when you have a young person lodging with you.

 The young person will have help, too.
 She or he will have a Social Worker or Support Worker, and it will be your role to work in partnership with these services to support the young person in developing the skills they need together.

 It can also be helpful to share any difficulties or problems with other Supported Lodgings Providers who may be able to offer support.
 We organise a system whereby some experienced Supported Lodgings Providers can discuss their role with newly assessed Supported Lodgings Providers to build confidence and share ideas.